Hey friend. 🙂 I’m so glad you’re here. Pull up a chair and grab a coffee, because I’m gonna get really real with you today.

 We tell each other to be confident, but we don’t try to figure out why we’re insecure.We tell each other to do what we love no matter what, but we don’t even address what makes us scared to do that.
 We tell each other to run after Jesus, but we don’t stop to figure out what’s been holding us back.

 …And it’s worry.

 Friend, I don’t want to downplay your story or the pain you may be experiencing, because I don’t know your situation.
-I’m not here to accuse you of dealing with this all wrong.
-But as I’ve sorted through my own weaknesses and dug around my own insecure heart, I realized all m unrest boils down to worry.
+I’m not here to accuse you of dealing with insecurity all wrong.
+But as I’ve sorted through my own weaknesses and dug around my own insecure heart, I realized all my unrest boils down to worry.
 And I truly believe that’s the problem for all of us.
-But not just worry–also pride.
-Because pride is the heart of worry.

 I know that doesn’t help you.
 I know those words aren’t comforting.
-But just think about it with me…
+But bear with me for a second.

 We worry about appearance, talents, if people like us, why we struggle with certain disabilities, why our home-life is the way it is, why we aren’t like the popular girl at school…instead of focusing on Jesus.
 We worry what guys are looking for in a girl, instead of pursuing what God wants from us.
 We worry about our circumstances instead of embracing God’s higher plans.
 We beat ourselves up and run from grace because we feel unforgivable, instead of claiming our redeemed identity in Christ.
 We worry about how many followers we have on social media, instead of worrying about the One we should be following.